Neat and sweet.

 The bedhead in a spectacular setting is funky and sleek to ear length.
 The correct styling or accessories result in sweet, sexy, demure, or even fierce depending on your mood.
 Messy locks are sexy locks, look sexy without much effort assisted by this chop.

 Messy is sexy, it's ridiculous how much it costs women to look effortless.
-Aside from the skin and make-up, the tresses also need paying attention to.
-Styling only takes two steps: applying a styling product (mousse, wax or gel will do) and tossing the locks as if shampooing.
-Effortless beauty at its finest.
+Aside from the skin and make-up, the tresses also need attention.
+Styling only takes two steps: applying a styling product (mousse, wax or gel) and tossing the locks as if shampooing.
+Effortless beauty at its finestand most straightforward.